ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## Background - what is inductive bias?

-One term I use a lot in this article is **inductive bias** - a useful term to sound clever and impress your friends at dinner parties.
+One term I use a lot in this article is **inductive bias** - a useful term if only to sound clever and impress your friends at dinner parties.

 **Inductive bias is the hard-coding of assumptions into the structure of a learning algorithm**.
 These assumptions make the method more special purpose and less flexible, but often much more useful.
 By hard coding in assumptions about the structure of the data & task, we can learn functions in practice that we couldn't other wise.

 Examples of inductive bias in machine learning include margin maximization (classes should be separated by as large a boundary as possible - used in Support Vector Machines) and nearest neighbours (samples close together in feature space are in the same class - used in the k-nearest neighbours algorithm).

-**It's a common lesson in machine learning - a bit of bias is ok** (if you trade it for variance).
-This also holds in reinforcement learning, where unbiased approxmiation through Monte Carlo returns performs worse than bootstrapped temporal difference methods.
+**It's a common lesson in machine learning - a bit of bias is good** as you can trade it for variance).
+This also holds in reinforcement learning, where unbiased approxmiations of a high variance Monte Carlo return performs worse than bootstrapped temporal difference methods.

 <br />